-No idea what I’m watching, but the soundtrack slaps.
+No idea what I’m watching, and having a blast.
+Plus this score slaps.

 It’s a cartoon in well-made grown-up clothes – it’s up to you whether you find that charming.

-I had no idea what was happening and yet somehow had a blast – due in no small part to the wild score by Ludwig Göransson (Black Panther, The Mandalorian, Childish Gambino‘s ‘Redbone’), the magentism of Elizabeth Debicki (my favorite part of the excellent Widows), the charisma of Robert Pattinson, and Nolan’s trademark visceral aesthetic, comprising practical effects and commitment to shooting on film, last bastion of the medium that he is.
+I had no idea what was happening and yet somehow had a blast – due in no small part to the wild score by Ludwig Göransson (Black Panther, The Mandalorian, Childish Gambino‘s ‘Redbone’), the magentism of Elizabeth Debicki (my favorite part of the excellent Widows), the charisma of Robert Pattinson, and the seductive cinematography of Hoyte Van Hoytema – all bound together by Nolan’s trademark visceral aesthetic, comprising practical effects and commitment to shooting on film, last bastion of the medium that he is.

-While he’s a ferocious action performer and is, let’s be clear, beautiful, I’m not always sure I understand John David Washington‘s acting choices, and I was similarly uncertain in BlaKkKlansman, so I’m not willing to blame the seemingly-deliberately-thinly-drawn writing of his character here, The Protagonist.
+While he’s a ferocious action performer and is, let’s be clear, beautiful, I’m not always sure I understand John David Washington‘s acting choices, and I was similarly uncertain in BlaKkKlansman (2018), so I’m not willing to blame the seemingly-deliberately-thinly-drawn writing of his character here, The Protagonist.

 One viewer’s “deliberately challenging” may be another’s “film-student-bad”.

 Technically, Tenet‘s film-making walks a contentious line: one viewer’s “deliberately challenging” may be another’s “film-student-bad”.
 Hoyte Van Hoytema’s cinematography and Jennifer Lame‘s editing are just as often stylish as heavy-handedly obtuse – and neither are helped by Nolan’s insistence on setting exposition scenes on loud boats or in war-zones, through gas masks or over phone calls.